Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 \subsection{Flexibility}

 In the numerical example in the previous subsection, we have observed that rollout ETC tends to trigger transmissions whenever possible and thereby draining the bucket, although the achieved gain in control performance might be very small.
 This is because the performance functional \eqref{eq:MPC_functional} considers only the plant state and input, whereas the bucket level is not represented.
 However, such a sampling behavior is not always favorable in practice.
 If there is, for instance, a set point change or a disturbance acting on the plant, then there would only be few tokens available to be able to react quickly to these unforeseen operating conditions.
-A promising strategy to counter this issue is to incentivize rollout ETC to forgo transmissions when the control loop has (almost) converged, such that the bucket is filled in these phases.
-This enables rollout ETC to exhibit a similar level of flexibility as classical ETC, since many transmissions are triggered whenever necessary, and transmissions are saved whenever possible.
+A promising strategy to counter this issue is to incentivize rollout ETC to trigger fewer transmissions than possible when the control loop has (almost) converged.
+Doing so would not much deteriorate control performance and the bucket would be filled in these phases.
+Then, the full bucket could be used to trigger many transmissions at times when this would indeed significantly improve control performance.

-Such a behavior can be achieved if a small terminal cost on the bucket level is added, e.g., where $\sigma>0$ is a small constant.
+Such a behavior can be achieved if a small terminal cost on the bucket level is added, e.g., where $\sigma>0$ is a small constant, and the terminal cost $V_f$ in \eqref{eq:MPC_functional} is replaced by $\tilde{V}_f$.
 The reasoning behind this strategy is that the transient behavior of the control loop is barely changed since the process costs $\ell$ and $V_f$ largely dominate the bucket cost $\sigma(b^2-\beta^2)$ when away from the set point.
 However, when the control system has almost converged, the terminal bucket cost takes effect and to minimize the cost functional, it is beneficial to trigger fewer transmissions than possible such that the bucket refills.
+The readers might ask themselves why $\beta$ is not included in the stage cost.
+This is because in general, convergence of the plant would be lost with this approach (see \cite[Remark 4]{jaumann2020saving}).

 Under certain conditions, one can even guarantee for Variant 1 that the filling level converges to the upper sector of the bucket if the modified terminal cost $\tilde{V}_f$ is used.

 \begin{theorem} (\cite[Theorem 1]{jaumann2020saving}) Suppose Algorithm \ref{algo:rollout} is applied with Variant 1, the conditions of Theorem \ref{thm:convergence} hold and the modified terminal cost \eqref{eq:terminal_cost_mod} is used.
 Then, the same guarantees as in Theorem \ref{thm:convergence} hold.
 Moreover, if $\frac{c}{g}\notin\N$, $\beta(k)$ converges to $\N_{[\max(0,b-\overline{N}g),b]}$ as $k\to\infty$ in closed loop. \end{theorem}